 Longtime lawyer and businessperson in Temagami/New Liskeard during the 70’s, 80’s, 90’s, Dick Grant has, since 2000, resided in Toronto working as the VP of Legal for Miller McAsphalt Group in Markham.
-Now a seasonal resident of Temagami, Dick serves as Board Co-Chair & Chair of Nominating/Governance committee of the TCF.
+Now a seasonal resident of Temagami, Dick serves as Board Co-Chair & Chair of Finance committee of the TCF.

 Born and raised in Temagami, Bill has enjoyed a multifaceted career as a businessperson, entrepreneur, former owner Temagami Marine, former Temagami counsellor, and Temagami Lions Club member.
 Bill now divides his time between Temagami and Florida and serves the TCF as Board Co-Chair & Chair of Fundraising.